 | Week 8-12 | Review first pipeline.
 Apply adapted First Screen Checklist.
 Write memos on any opportunities that pass the screen. | First live deal evaluations using Taiwan-adapted framework. |

 The Jintex/CDIB deal proved the thesis.
 The 72-year-old founder cited aging management and China competition as his reasons for selling.
 His eldest daughter stayed on as Vice Chairman.
 CDIB acquired 81.2% of shares through a tender offer.
 It was clean, it worked, and the industry body gave it the top award.
-PINECONE's model — with its permanent hold and cultural preservation messaging — would have been even more attractive to the Juang family than a traditional PE buyout.
+The Jintex deal proved the mechanics work.
+Taiwan's legal framework supports succession buyouts.
+The market accepted the outcome.

 PINECONE — Bridge to the Future